Blasting Trump's 'Unacceptable Behavior,' Iowa Lawmaker Leaves GOP After 40+ Years

 "He brings a lot of knowledge and experience to the role," Prichard said.
 "And to have him on the team with the Democratic caucus is really a big thrill for us."

-Republican House Speaker Linda Upmeyer said in a statement she respects McKean's decision.
+Republican House Speaker Linda Upmeyer said in a statement that she respects McKean's decision.

 "This will not distract us from moving forward with the conservative agenda that Iowans have tasked us with," Upmeyer said.

-Jeff Kaufmann, Republican Party of Iowa Chairman, said in a statement that McKean has deceived his constituents.
+Jeff Kaufmann, Republican Party of Iowa chairman, said in a statement that McKean has deceived his constituents.

 "When Rep. McKean ran in 2016, he had no problem riding to victory on President Trump's coattails," Kaufmann said.
 "He's about to feel the headwind of Trump's support in District 58."